 1. Once an account has been reported, the debtor’s worst nightmare has come true.
 He thinks “Now what?
 Or What worse can happen?“.
 The debtor loses the fear as the worse that could have happened to his credit history report has already happened.
 Credit Bureau reporting as a negotiating tool is off the table now.

 2. Incorrect reporting ( incorrect amount or other mistakes ) can have legal repercussions.
 Not many, but a few debtors may sue back the creditor or the collection agency for damages.

-If you are looking for a debt collection agency which can work on your accounts receivable in a cost effective way and may report accounts to credit bureaus if you request them, then Contact Us
+If you are looking for a debt collection agency which can work on your accounts receivable in a cost-effective way; even report your unpaid accounts to credit bureaus if you request them, Contact Us